tristanbatchler/tbat.me/_posts/2024-11-18-godot-golang-mmo-part-10.md

     // First check if the spore exists
     // ...

-    // Next, check if the spore is close enough to the player to be consumed
+    // Next, check if the spore is close enough...
     // ...

-    // Finally, check if the spore wasn't dropped by the player too recently minAcceptableDistance := spore.Radius + g.player.Radius
+    // Finally, check if the spore wasn't dropped by the player too recently err = g.validatePlayerDropCooldown(spore, 10)
+    if err != nil {
+        g.logger.Println(errMsg + err.Error())
+        return
+    }

+    // If we made it this far, the spore consumption is valid...
+}

+func (g *InGame) validatePlayerDropCooldown(spore *objects.Spore, buffer float64) error {
+    minAcceptableDistance := spore.Radius + g.player.Radius - buffer
     minAcceptableTime := time.Duration(minAcceptableDistance/g.player.Speed) * time.Second
     if spore.DroppedBy == g.player && time.Since(spore.DroppedAt) < minAcceptableTime {
-		g.logger.Println(errMsg + "spore was dropped by the player too recently") return
+        return fmt.Errorf("player dropped the spore too recently (time since drop: %v, min acceptable time: %v)", time.Since(spore.DroppedAt), minAcceptableTime)
     }

-    // If we made it this far, the spore consumption is valid, so grow the player, remove the spore, and broadcast the event
-    // ...
+    return nil
 }
 ```

-*To be continued...*
+We also include a buffer distance in this check, to allow for a little bit of leeway in case the server isn't synced perfectly with the client.
+This buffer is set to 10 units, but you can adjust this value to your liking.

+Now, if you run the game, you shouldn't see any difference.
+The spores will still drop, and the players will still consume them.
+However, if you were to modify the client to consume spores that are underneath them (i.e. undo the changes we made to the client just above), you'll see the server complaining about the player dropping the spore too recently, and the player will appear to consume the spore but keep shrinking regardless.
+Any players witnessing this will see the player shrinking, but the dropped spores will still be there.

+## Searching the leaderboard
+*Coming soon...*